-When we started this podcast we never intended to meet our email heroes.
-Well it happened anyway.
-During this past summer, Email’s Not Dead attended some conferences and got to make new friends and we met the Mick Jagger of email marketing, Chad S. White.
-You may have heard of him from his book, Email Marketing Rules, out now on Amazon.
-He had some hot takes on the one-year anniversary of Apple's MPP and the future of omnichannel marketing and communication.
+When we started this podcast, we never intended to meet our email heroes, but it happened anyway.
+During this past summer, Email’s Not Dead attended some conferences and got to make new friends – and we met the Mick Jagger of email marketing, Chad S. White.
+You may know him from his book Email Marketing Rules, which is out now on Amazon.
+He had some hot takes to share with us on the one-year anniversary of Apple's Mail Privacy Protection, and on the future of omnichannel marketing and communication.
+Listen to the episode now!
 Email’s Not Dead is a podcast about how we communicate with each other and the broader world through modern technologies.
 Email isn’t dead, but it could be if we don’t change how we think about it.
 Hosts Jonathan Torres and Eric Trinidad dive into the email underworld and come back out with a distinctive look at the way developers and marketers send email.

 Meet your presenters

-Manager of Deliverability & Compliance at Mailgun by Sinch
+Sr. Manager of Deliverability and Compliance at Sinch Mailgun

 Head of Research at Oracle Marketing Consulting

 Email’s Not Dead - S4, Ep.
 1: Connecting the dots in Omnichannel marketing with Chad White

 Eric Trinidad: Hey, everybody, welcome back to Emails Not Dead.
 My name is Eric and this is Jonathan.

 Jonathan Torres: Hello.